770120041/MyBlog/_posts/2020-3-18-internview-AmazonBQ.md

 a)        Tell me about a time where you thought of a new way to save money for the company.
 b)        Describe a time when you had to manage a budget (or manage time/money/resources/etc.).
 Were you able to get more out of less?
 c)        Tell me about a time when you had to work with limited time and resources / no resource.

+## 3. Your strength
+I think my strenth is that I am always trying to simplify things and learning new things.
+So for example like when I was using bash, the first thing I would think about is not only memorizing most commands. but also how to typein less words and do the same thing.
+So I gradually have a script for my bash so like git push, gradle build taskName is simplfied into just one words.

+Also I am enjoying makeing plans and stick to it.
+Citrix intern only 8 weeks.

+## 4. Your Weakness
+In the past, Procrastination was a huge challenge for me.
+I’d get jobs done in the last moment.
+Later, I realized this was hindering my progress when I am working.
+So I decided to trying to plan ahead and pushing myself to finishing the job before deadline.
+After I sticking to my plans and finishing all the jobs in advance, I would say that I am starting to enjoy finishing things earlier.

+Most recently, When I was working at Citrix as a summer intern, I was able to finish the project in only 8 weeks, much faster than every one expected before I plan everything in advance and try my best to finish it quickly.
+And my manager and mentor even said they were so surpised that I finished it so quickly that they can't believe that I havn't learned CI pipelines before.

 12. Common Follow-ups